Yonraz/Oscillation-Vinyl-Shop/README.md

-# Ticketing
+# Oscillation Vinyls

 ## Description

-A fullstack web application for buying and selling tickets.
-Users can view tickets for sale, sign in to place orders and make payments, or sell their own tickets.
+A fullstack web application for buying and selling vinyl records.
+Users can view records for sale, sign in to place orders and make payments, or sell their own vinyls.
 This project is built on an event-based architecture and utilizes server-side rendering.
 It aims to provide a comprehensive learning experience in microservices, Docker, Kubernetes, Kafka, and Next.js.

 ## Technologies Used